signupsoftware/TEMP-Docs-FO/docs/user-manual/2-whats-new-and-planned/2-release-notes.md

 **45598** Activation of a structure in Advanced workflow approver on financial dimension could fail when there were common segments with Allow blank values.<br/>
 **46133** Due to a change in the data source record lookup within the forms Import and Document Form an extensive query was performed which could cause an AOS failure.<br/>
 **46359** When an invoice had both debit and credit lines, the lines were not transferred correctly to the Invoice Journal, when running with Direct Postings.<br/>

+### RELEASED IN 2.16.3
+#### Improvements
+**45751** Previously when generating invoice images, we have communicated with the Azure blob container with anonymous access and have required the container to be Public.
+This change will make it possible to access the container even if it is marked Private.

+#### Corrections
+**45369** Posting date was not updated correctly during the final posting when modules are closed.<br/>
+**45749** When modifying the invoice coding for Ledger line types the connected DefaultDimension field on the lines were not update correctly.<br/>
+**45788** When running with Tax Calculation Service we did not calculate sales tax for line-item charges.
+We have also updated the information provided in the sales tax form.<br/>
+**45904** When posting pending vendor invoices outside of ExFlow we triggered a validation intended for ExFlow invoices.<br/>

 ___________________________________________________________________________________________________________